olemiss-physics/PHYS709-Fall2024/tutorials/python.md

 > You'd need to type `ls -a` to see any hidden folders.
 > That's a personal choice I made.
 You don't need the `.` and can also call it whatever you like.

-We can now activate our virtual environemnt.
+We can now activate our virtual environment.
 Pay attention now, this command you'll run every time you want to do any work in your virtual environment.
 ```zsh
 source ~/venvs/.my-venv/bin/activate
 ```